Netflix/metaflow-nflx-extensions/README.md

   package not available in the preferred format will be transmuted to it automatically.
   If left empty, whatever package is found will be used (ie: there is no preference)
 - `CONDA_DEFAULT_PIP_SOURCE`: mirror to use for PIP.
+- `CONDA_USE_REMOTE_LATEST`: by default, it is set to `:none:` which means that if a new environment is not locally known (for example first time resolving it on the machine), it will be re-resolved.
+You can also set it to `:username:`, `:any:` or a comma separated list of usernames to tell Metaflow to go check if there is a cached environment that matches the requested specification that has been resolved previously by either the current user, any user or the set of users.

 ##### Azure specific setup
 For Azure, you need to do the following two steps once during setup: